B-side of You Need Me

 Plus, it’s really pretty.
 Did I mention that?

-There’s almost nothing to this, it’s a wafer-thin piece of fluff on the wind, almost aggressively generic in its use of those archetypally 50s changes.
-And the sisters can’t sing. (though Carol Kaye using that as a plank for her outlandish claims is out of line.
+There’s almost nothing to this, it’s a wafer-thin piece of fluff on the wind, almost confrontational in its use of those generic, archetypally 50s changes.
+And, okay, as mentioned, the sisters can’t sing (though Carol Kaye using that as a plank for her outlandish claims is out of line.
 It’s Ms Kaye’s contention that she recorded nearly all the biggest mid-Sixties Motown hits in Los Angeles, with the Lewis Sisters – their microphones switched off – unwittingly serving as guide vocalists, with Motown throwing them a couple of bones in the form of “terrible” singles to keep them quiet; she mentioned Moonlight On The Beach by name.
 But they’re nowhere near that bad.)

 So why do I like it?
 I like it because Berry Gordy – for all his worldly cynicism, his street smarts, his rock and roll nous, his ruthless business acumen – was, deep down, like me, a sucker for a pretty tune, and here he’s written a quite beautiful one.
 There were no other Motown versions of Moonlight On The Beach, but I can imagine Smokey or the Marvelettes having an absolute blast with this.
 It’s completely unpretentious, there are no dark lyrical themes to contend with, it’s just a song about how nice it is to be walking arm-in-arm with your sweetheart by the sea at night-time.
 Which means that whilst it’s about as cool and soulful as a warm soufflé, it’s not concerned with trying to impress you or your friends; it only wants to be pretty.